Rickie Walkden, BMR (PT) – Director/Senior Therapist

 Evelyn graduated from the University of Winnipeg in 2009 with a Bachelor of Science, majoring in Applied Health and Kinesiology.
 After graduation Evelyn became a Certified Athletic therapist and travelled to Thailand to learn nerve-touch Thai massage from the creator in Chang Mai.
 After a few years as an athletic therapist Evelyn became interested in Osteopathy.
 Evelyn is currently working to become an Osteopath through the Canadian College of Osteopathy in Toronto.

 Evelyn brings her experiences working with multiple sports of all levels to her practice.
 With her background and current training Evelyn’s treatments are designed specifically for each individual client.
 She is very passionate about helping others; whether it is relieving chronic pain, improving athletic performance, or just feeling good.

-Christine received her Bachelor of Science degree in Human Nutritional Sciences from the University of Manitoba and subsequently completed a dietetic internship.
-In 2010, she was awarded the "Sport Medicine & Science Council of Manitoba Scholarship" for outstanding academic and volunteer achievement in sport nutrition.
-Christine is a member of the Dietitians of Canada (DC) and the Manitoba Sport Nutrition Network.
+Chris received his Bachelor of Science degree in Human Nutritional Sciences from the University of Manitoba and subsequently completed a dietetic internship.
+Chris is also a certified level 1 in ISAK body anthropology.
+Chris is a member of Dietitians of Canada and the Manitoba Sports Nutrition Network.

 He helps athletes and teams reach their goals through healthy, appropriate nutrition education and meal planning.
 Be it the grass roots or elite level, all ages and sports, nutrition is a key component to top level performance and Chris can help show how nutrition will benefit you.